Graspp-25-Spring/graspp-25S-innovation/README.md

 The analysis aims to investigate the relationship between research and development investment and the number of patents filed in different industrial sectors in Japan.

 ## (4) Previous Research

+Chung-Chu Chuang & Chung-Min Tsai & Hsiao-Chen Chang & Yi-Hsien Wang, 2021.
+"Applying Quantile Regression to Assess the Relationship between R&D, Technology Import and Patent Performance in Taiwan," JRFM, MDPI, vol. 14(8), pages 1-14, August.

+This paper supports the conclusion that R&D investment promotion policies are most effective when targeted at specific industries.

 ## (5) Hypothesis